5 Weekly Habits to Grow Your Business and Take Back Your Schedule

 - What can I do to make next week great?

-Because I love a good list, here are a few more things that Thomas Oppong mentions in his recent ladders article to think about as you are planning your week, along with several that I have included in my routine that allows me to take back my schedule.
+Because I love a good list, here are a few more things that Thomas Oppong mentions in his recent Ladders article to think about as you are planning your week, along with several that I have included in my routine that allow me to take back my schedule.

-- Daily routine.
 How you start and end your day determines everything.
-Take a closer look at what you are doing and you will be surprised at how much more productive you can be.
+Take a closer look at what you are doing, and you will be surprised at how much more productive you can be. -

-- Don’t multi-task.
-In 18 Minutes: Find Your Focus, Master Distraction, and Get the Right Things Done, Peter Bregman writes, “To get the right things done, choosing what to ignore is as important as choosing where to focus.”
+In 18 Minutes: Find Your Focus, Master Distraction, and Get the Right Things Done, Peter Bregman writes, "To get the right things done, choosing what to ignore is as important as choosing where to focus."
 Do you consistently check notifications?
 Are you always staring at your email?
 Turn the notifications off and find your focus.
-Learn to single task.
+Learn to single-task.
 Period.